 A rowing life is not complete if it does not include competing at Henley.
 Rowing aside, visitors to Henley Regatta will enjoy the unique ambience and stunning views of Temple Island and the surrounding beauty of traditional English countryside.
 Want to find out more about this prestigious event?
 Find out more here.

 The biggest military airshow in the world.
 From the historic World War Two Spitfire’s to the mind-blowing state of the art F-35’s.
 Few events can rival the intensity, drama and spectacle on offer at the Royal International Air Tattoo.
-This year’s show will feature the rare Spanish Navy Harrier in a 7+ hour flying display, providing the opportunity to see the iconic jump jet flying at the Air Tattoo for the first time in nearly a decade!
+This year’s show will feature the fast jets from military forces all over the world in a 7+ hour flying display, providing the opportunity to see iconic flying machines up close and personal!

-Last year a record crowd of 185,000 people enjoyed the marking of the Royal Air Force’s Centenary at RAF Fairford, and past events have seen a surprise flypast from a B-2 Spirit stealth bomber, escorted by two F-15 fighters.
+Last year a record crowd of 185,000 people enjoyed 245 aircraft from 39 air arms representing 25 nations, and past events have seen a surprise flypast from a B-2 Spirit stealth bomber, escorted by two F-15 fighters.
 Who knows what else will be on offer at this year’s Royal Air Tattoo.
 Discover more about The Royal International Air Tattoo here.